-Up until phase six of the PECs the focus has been on asking for something and getting it in return.
-Phase six is about teaching to use language to label or name things.
-This is such an important skill and the intention is to end up with spontaneous (un-prompted) commenting (which is the bit we are still working on).
+Up until phase 6 the focus has been on asking for something and getting it in return.
+Phase 6 is about using language to label or name things.
+This is such an important skill and the intention is to end up with spontaneous (un-prompted) commenting.

 - Use words they already know

 - Don’t use reinforcers when introducing new sentence starters

 - Use the front of the communication book

 - Ask the question